 ~ 1/2 PRICING TIPS~

 Please understand that all the items are NOT 1/2 priced...just the ones YOU CHOOSE to mark down.
-And you choose to have them marked down when you enter your items online.
+And you can choose to have them marked down when you enter your items online.
 Each tag marked at half price will have a star printed on it.
-We also recommend that if you are donating your items, that you mark them at half-price.
-You'll have a much better chance of selling them.
-If you are donating your item, we also recommend you at least try to sell it for half-price before it goes unsold and into the donations at the end of the sale.
+If you choose to donate your items, the software will automatically have them go for half-price at the end of our sale.
+We really encourage you to list all of your items for half-price - you'll have a much better chance of selling them.
+Our philosophy is that if after 3 days of selling at full price and it still hasn't sold, there's a good chance you've probably over priced that item.

-How to list your item at half-price: When you price your item and choose to "discount" it for our 1/2 sale, there will be a star above your price.
-We recommend you check to see if your discounted tag printed your star before printing the rest of your tags.
+How to list your item at half-price: When you price your item, choose to "discount" it for our 1/2 sale and there will be a star above your price when you print out your tag.
+We recommend you check to see if your tag printed your star before printing all of your tags.
 If you choose to sell your item at full price for the entire sale, (choosing "no" for discount), then a star will not be on your tag.
 Full price items will still be available to purchase at full price even during our 1/2 sale.
 However, all "star" items will go for 50% off on Friday.
 These items will also go half price on Thursday night when all volunteers and consignors get to shop early for the 1/2 price sale.
 (NOTE: If you do not have a colored printer, a black star will appear.
 Otherwise, it will be red.
 The color of the star does not affect anything.)

 Just remember, if you don't want to take it back home, discount it to go half price.
 It's much better than taking those items back home. *Please note that all items are Full Price through 6pm on Thursday.